aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_6.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:2000000
     ...

-.. note:: The actual time values will depend on the arrival of the SDN packets, which in turn depends on the execution of the sender application.
+.. note:: The actual time values will depend on the arrival of SDN packets, which in turn depends on the execution of the sender application.
 If the receiver application is started before the sender, the first ``Time`` value will not be zero, but will instead correspond to the ``Time`` from the first received SDN packet.

-The ``CCS`` tool ``sdn-print`` will be used to monitor the SDN traffic and verify that the applications is streaming data over the SDN network.
+The ``CCS`` tool ``sdn-print`` will be used to monitor the SDN traffic and verify that the application is streaming data over the SDN network.

-Open another console and generate the required ``.xml`` configuration files for the ``sdn-print``.
+Open another console and generate the required ``.xml`` configuration files for ``sdn-print``.

 .. code-block:: bash

     ../Test/Integrated/GenerateSDNTopicFiles.sh

-Export the required environment variables for the ``sdn-print`` tool and run the tool.
+Export the required environment variables for the ``sdn-print`` tool and run it.

 .. code-block:: bash

     export SDN_TOPIC_PATH=../Test/Integrated
     sdn-print -i lo -t mass-spring-1 -c -1

-Notice that both MARTe2 and the ``sdn-print`` tool are receiving from the SDN topic source using multicast.
+Notice that both MARTe2 and the ``sdn-print`` tool receive from the SDN topic source using multicast.

-On another console check the statistics from the publisher application:
+On another console, check the statistics from the publisher application:

 .. code-block:: bash

     export SDN_TOPIC_PATH=../Test/Integrated
     sdn-print -i lo -t mass-spring-2 -c -1

-And on another console check the statistics from the subscriber application:
+And on another console, check the statistics from the subscriber application:

 .. code-block:: bash